No. 13 Butler holds off DePaul 70-69 in OT

+"There are some significant areas that we have to make major strides in, major strides," Butler coach Chris Holtmann said.
+"We are not nearly tough enough and we have to play much smarter as well so perhaps that has something to do with it."

-Eli Cain scored a career-high 32 points for DePaul (8-12, 1-6), which was tied with Georgetown for last place in the Big East.
-Billy Garrett Jr. added 16 points and Tre'Darius McCallum had 15 points and 11 rebounds for the Blue Demons.
+Eli Cain scored a career-high 32 points for DePaul, which has lost eight of nine.
+Billy Garrett Jr. added 16 points and Tre'Darius McCallum had 15 points and 11 rebounds for the Blue Demons (8-12, 1-6).

 Baldwin's 3-pointer put Butler ahead 68-66 with 24.9 seconds left before Garrett's three-point play gave DePaul the lead with 10.1 seconds left in overtime.
 Baldwin took the ball nearly the length of the court and was fouled in the lane with 3.7 seconds left.
 He made both free throws for a 70-69 lead.
 Garrett missed a 3 at the buzzer.